isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 <p>This is where the power of AI comes in.
 With AI, vast amounts of data
 can be analysed in a short time frame.
-AI can then quickly draw logical conclusions on what is considered anomalous behaviour from the pool of data studied and subsequently, perform routine security functions implemented by the GASP team.
+AI can then quickly draw logical conclusions on what is considered anomalous behaviour from the pool of data studied and subsequently perform routine security functions implemented by the GASP team.
 Thus, the ML technology behind rMSE for instance, is continuously improving on its own with more data being fed into it.
 Over time, AI will learn and adapt to new trends of attacking behaviours and